bubalina/KijijiAuto/README.md

-# Kijiji Auto Wholesale Price Comparison Extension
+# Kijiji Auto Wholesale Price App Extension

 This Chrome extension displays a table of Kijiji auto search results and compares price to wholesale prices by Canadian Black Book.